ethandCS/quickbrew/README.md

  4. Direct route ETA is calculated
  5. Nearby coffee shops are searched
  6. For each shop:
---Route from user to shop
+  - Route from user to shop
---Route from shop to destination
+  - Route from shop to destination
---Stop time added
+  - Stop time added
---Arrival time calculated
+  - Arrival time calculated
---On-time status determined
+  - On-time status determined
  7. Results are passed to the options screen
  8. User selects:
---Direct route, or
+  - Direct route, or
---A coffee shop route
+  - A coffee shop route
  9. Selected route is displayed on an in-app map
  10. User can start Apple Maps navigation